wintvelt/sst-test/README.md

 │   └───index.js
 ├───test/
 │   ├───post-deploy/
-│   │   └───with-updates/
-│   ├───pre-deploy/
-│   ├───apiStack.test.js
+│   ├───post-deploy-with-updates/
-│   └───create.test.js
+│   └───pre-deploy/
 ├───.gitignore
 ├───package.json
 └───sst.json
 ```
 Notes to this structure
-- `.github/workflows/myfirstaction.yml` contains (github) CI/CD workflow for deploying to dev or prod, and to publish any npm package on client side (if the npm folder exists and if the pushed branch is master)
+- `.github/workflows/myfirstaction.yml` contains (github) CI/CD workflow for deploying to dev or prod, and to publish any npm package on client side (if the npm folder exists)
 - `npm/` contains the client package to published
 - `src/` service core code/ business logic
 - `stacks/` infrastructure-as-code setup of the AWS architecture of the service - will be deployed by CI/CD action workflow only if branch is master (to prod) or dev (to dev)
+- `test/` contains all tests (duh).
+Naming is relevant for CI/CD workflow [see below](##tests)

 ## Naming conventions
 - Service name (`name` in root `package.json`) should be of format `[project]-[service]`